Merlin-Taylor/node-pack-zip/README.md

-This package runs `npm pack --production` and then converts the output to a .zip file.
+This package creates a .zip file containing your package and its dependencies.

 It is designed to help you deploy NPM packages to AWS Lambda.

-The content of the .zip file will be as documented at https://docs.npmjs.com/cli/pack
+The .zip file will contain
+- All files not in `node_modules`
+- All files in `node_modules` that are part of a package listed in the `dependencies` field of your `package.json`
+- Files may be excluded by adding glob patterns to `.packignore`

 ## Installation